Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

 - Failure to replace older or failing pumps or install a new pump properly.

 - Coolant leaks from either hose connections or from the cylinder head due to overheating.

 - Bad radiator hoses or belts.

 Car owners frequently don’t maintain their cooling systems as well as they should.
-Coolant should be changed at least every two years or 30,000 miles or it will lose its effectiveness.
-Also, The mixture of antifreeze and water should always be 50/50.
+So, every two years or 30,000 miles coolant should be replaced.
+Also, the mixture of antifreeze and water should always be 50/50.
 A mixture with more than 50 percent antifreeze will cause the coolant to not perform properly.
-And, With less than 50 percent, the engine can freeze and crack.
+And, with less than 50 percent, the engine can freeze and crack.

 A radiator is important because, it is the only way your engine vents heat during operation.
 Finally, the most common cause of radiator malfunction is physical damage.